-The Psychology of Social and Emotional Development (PSY341 Section O)
+The Psychology of Social and Emotional Development (PSY341 Section O) Course Description Baby Picture1 ( Back to Syllabus) Baby Picture2 |

-Objective: The goal of the course is to review contemporary theory, research, and methods that will give you deeper understanding social and emotional development, especially during childhood.
-We will do this in two main ways:
+theory, research, and methods that will give you deeper understanding social and

 1) Every week, we will address one or two critical questions related to topics such as early interaction, the origins of individual differences, early interaction, emotional development, the origins and consequences of secure attachment, the origins of intentional communication, sibling and peer relationships, the development of gender differences, and intimacy.
 These critical questions are contained in the syllabus.
 My lectures - most of which will be available on-line - will focus on these critical questions, as will your readings.
 Using these resources, you will, each week, hand in a 250 word answer to one of the week's critical questions.